LeoGH02/ALM-CLothes-Leonardo/README.md

 - **Pay Pal SDK**

 ## Installation
-- Download and extract zip file
+- Download and extract as  zip file

 - npm install // install the dependecies